-Nodes are the back-bone of the workflow, giving structure and direction to the entire flow.
+Nodes are the back-bone of the workflow, giving structure and direction to the entire workflow.
 They represent stages the workflow goes through.
-As mentioned previously, a record can only be on one workflow at a time, but it can be on as many active nodes as needed.
-For instance, you might split your workflow into a Task node telling the paralegals to contact them to get their Fee Arrangement signed, another Task node telling the Billing Manager to get their initial retainer, and a Wait node preparing to create several documents 30 days before the court date.
+Also, as mentioned previously a record type can only be on one workflow at a time, however, it can be on as many active nodes as needed.
+For instance, you might split your workflow into a Task node telling the paralegals to contact them to get their Fee Arrangement signed, another Task node telling the Billing Manager to get their initial retainer and a Wait node preparing to create several documents 30 days before the court date.

 - Start: Every workflow must begin with a Start node.
 This is the only time that this type of node is used.

 - Unkown: The least common node style, the Unkown node is used to keep a node position in case you do not know the type you would like to use yet.
 It is also the node programmers placed for nodes to default to if the node for some reason is not recognized

 - Wait: The most common node style, the Wait node is great for keeping the Workflow active while waiting for user actions or conditions to be met.